2026 LCP season: Format

-Similar to Split 1, Split 2 will have the same eight teams competing in a single-round robin tournament where all matches will be played in best-of-threes.
-The top six teams qualifying for the playoffs, applying the same bracket format as Split 1.
-All playoff matches will be played in best-of-fives, with the split finalists qualifying for the 2026 Mid-Season Invitational.
-Playoff seeding principles remain unclear.
+Similar to Split 1, Split 2 had the same eight (8) teams competing in a single-round robin tournament where all matches were played in best-of-threes.
+The top six (6) teams qualified for the playoffs, applying a hybrid double-elimination bracket as with Split 1.
+All playoff matches were played in best-of-fives, with the winner of Split 2 qualifying for the 2026 Mid-Season Invitational as the region's first seed.
+The second team to qualify for MSI 2026 from the LCP was the team with the most number of championship points at the end of Split 2, and was being the region's second seed.
+Playoff seeding principles is also similar to Split 1.